LukasKmiecik/calculator/README.md

 - Css

 ## Setup
-Clone this repo to your desktop and run `npm install` to install all the dependencies.
+Clone this repo to your desktop.

 ### Usage
 After you clone this repo to your desktop, go to its root directory and run `calcu.html`.